borine/bluealsa-monitor/README.md

 is granted.
 On systems that do not support `sudo`, alternative means to manage privileges will be required.

+__-p, --pulse__

+Add connected devices to PulseAudio.
+Takes an optional value, a comma-separated list consisting of one or more of the tokens _a2dp_, _sco_, _capture_, _playback_ to limit the device types that will be used to a particular profile (either a2dp or sco) and/or a specific direction (playback or capture).
+The defaukt is to add all connected devices to PulseAudio.

+__-i, --icon__

+Select a particular icon to be used by PulseAudio for the BlueALSA devices.
+Defaults to _bluetooth_.
+The available icons will depend on your distribution.

 ## systemd

 The script can be started and stopped manually using: